christopheradams/is-art-weave/README.md

-# "Is Art" on Artweave
+# "Is Art" on Arweave